samselikoff/samselikoff.com/_posts/2015-05-02-https-in-a-nutshell.md

 ## What is HTTPS?

-HTTPS is a *protocol*, which is a set of rules that govern data transfer.
-It is the final layer in a stack of protocols:
+HTTPS is a *protocol*, which is a set of rules that governs data transfer.
+The various internet protocols are built on top of each other:

   - HTTPS (HTTP over TLS)
   - HTTP
+  - TLS
   - TCP
   - IP

 Each protocol exists to improve the layer beneath it in some way.
-Let's briefly discuss each one.
+Understanding each protocol is useful for understanding the benefits that HTTPS provides.

 *IP* stands for Internet Protocol, and it is the primary mechanism for all data transfer on the Internet.
 IP transfers data in chunks called *packets* from a *source* to a *destination*.
 Somewhat surprisingly, it makes little guarantees about each packet it sends.
 In fact, when a source sends a packet, the destination could receive that packet once, twice (i.e. receive a duplicate), or not at all.